Room Color Combination Ideas Designers Actually Use (And Why They Work)

 Understanding the 60-30-10 Color Rule

-You’ll apply your dominant color to 60% of the space, typically walls and large furniture pieces.
-The secondary color covers 30% through upholstery, curtains, or accent furniture.
-Your accent color fills the remaining 10% with accessories like pillows, artwork, and decorative objects.
+Your dominant color covers 60% of the space, typically walls and large furniture; the secondary shade fills 30% through upholstery, curtains, or an accent chair; and your third color takes the last 10% in pillows, artwork, and small accessories.

 Balancing Walls, Trim, and Ceiling Colors